COMP90054-2023s2/a1_template/README.md

 succs.reverse()
 ```

-#### Part 3 (4 marks)
+#### Part 3

 This part involves solving a more complicated problem.
-You will be able to model the problem, using the **BAE\* algorithm** from part 2 and design a heuristic function that can guide the search algorithm.
+You will be able to model the problem, using the **BAE\* algorithm** from part 2 and design a heuristic function (optionally) that can guide the search algorithm.

 Just like in Q7 of the Berkerley Pacman framework, you will be required to create an agent that eats all the food (dots) in a maze.